 In general, where the marriage has lasted more than 10 years, the court will, at the very least require a "reservation of jurisdiction."
 This means that, even if there is no current order for spousal support, the wife will be permitted to come back to court at a later date to request spousal support should the need arise.
 In marriages of less than ten years, spousal support will usually be paid for approximately one-half of the length of the marriage.

-Is the spousal support I am paying tax deductible?
+Is the spousal support I am paying tax-deductible?

-In general this law provides that employers must offer "continuation coverage" for the first three years after the termination of the marriage.
+In general, this law provides that employers must offer "continuation coverage" for the first three years after the termination of the marriage.
 The law further provides that the employer can charge the former spouse for this coverage, but the charge cannot be more than 2% greater than what is charged to employees.

 After the three years have ended, the law states that the employer must offer a former spouse the right to purchase "conversion coverage", but there are no limits on how much the employer can charge for this coverage.

-The C.O.B.R.A law further provides that the former spouse does not have to pass a physical examination in order to obtain the continuation or conversion benefits.
+The C.O.B.R.A law further provides that the former spouse does not have to pass a physical examination to obtain the continuation or conversion benefits.
 This is significant if you have any pre-existing conditions that might not be covered by another medical insurance carrier.

-In order to obtain your C.O.B.R.A. benefits you have to file your application with your spouse's employer by no later than sixty (60) days after the termination of your marriage.
+To obtain your C.O.B.R.A. benefits you have to file your application with your spouse's employer by no later than sixty (60) days after the termination of your marriage.
 If you do not file your application by that date you will not be able to get these important benefits.